🔘Pynt for Selenium

 Follow the instructions to install Pynt conainer here.

-This integration is based on
+This integration is based on pynt command

-in which Pynt is running the command given in the--cmd
+in which Pynt is running the command given in the --cmd

 argument through a proxy, captures the traffic and runs API security tests on the APIs seen in the traffic.
 Continue with the below example.